text Stefania Rispoli, co-curator with museum director Sergio Risaliti of the exhibition Tony Cragg. Transfer

 Tony Cragg.
 Transfer to the Museo Novecento and the Istituto degli Innocenti

-Until 15 January 2023, the rooms and the Renaissance courtyard of the Museo Novecento will host the works of one of the world’s greatest living sculptors, Anthony Cragg (Liverpool, 1949), renowned since the 70s for his contribution to the plastic arts through his introduction of materials and techniques that are among the most innovative of our age.
+Until 5 February, the rooms and Renaissance courtyard of the Museo Novecento are hosting the works of one of the greatest living sculptors, Anthony Cragg (Liverpool, 1949), known since the 1970s for having contributed to a renewal of plastic language through the introduction of some of the most innovative materials and techniques of our time.

 More than 60 works including sculptures, models, drawings, watercolours and several large-scale pieces will be distributed throughout the rooms of the museum and the Cortile degli Uomini at the Istituto degli Innocenti, giving an overview of the artist’s prolific creative output and illustrating the process by which he conceives and conveys his ideas and emotions, from thought to object.
 Designed in close collaboration with the artist, the Transfer exhibition is an authentic homage to sculpture, Cragg’s grandiose obsession from the start.
 Indeed, his entire artistic oeuvre can be seen as a tribute to the endless possibilities of form and the boundless variety of solutions that only art, hand in hand with nature, can evoke.